ralismark/micro/README.md

-# Shellscripts
+# Micro

-A collection of shell scripts I've made.
+A collection of shell scripts and other small programs I've made.
+No guarantees on how well these work.

 ## mpp - MIPS Preprocessor